o-filip/rates-exchange-android/readme.md

-  ├── remote                # Contains classes for managing and retrieving data from remote storage (e.g. API) │   ├── dataStore         # Data stores as an abstraction to access remotely stored data │   ├── model             # Remote models (format of API response) │   └── retrofit          # Concrete implementation of Retrofit ├── repository            # Repositories as an access point to the data layer and abstraction from concrete technologies used for storing data
+  ├── remote                # Contains classes for managing and retrieving data from remote storage (e.g. API) │   ├── dataStore         # Data stores as an abstraction to access remotely stored data │   ├── model             # Remote models (format of API response) │   └── ktor              # Concrete implementation of Ktor ├── repository            # Repositories as an access point to the data layer and abstraction from concrete technologies used for storing data
   └── util                  # Data-related utility classes and helpers domain